Nani-Games/about-us/README.md

 `+twitch`            |Returns the official twitch account            |
 `+instagram`            |Returns the official instagram account            |
 `+serverinfo`            |Returns all important server information            |

+Psssst!
+There are some secret commands..
+But pssst!

 ## Social Media